hitsounds/discord-bot/README.md

 ## Hitcircles BOT
 A help page because it's easier to do it this way.
+If u want to see me doing stuff with the bot: discord.gg/mpKTVCW

 **Commands**